superlinked/VectorHub/docs/articles/user_acquisition_analytics.md

 ![new users per signup date](../assets/use_cases/user_acquisition_analytics/new_users-signup_date.png)

 [observations] First, the distribution confirms that our second campaign (December) works much better than the first (August).
 Second, the jump in signups at 2023-12-21 is due to the second campaign (our data is exclusively campaign-related).
 To analyze the two campaigns, we need two periods: a first period of 65 days and a second of 185 days seems appropriate.
-Of our 8k users, roughly 2k subscribed in the first campaign period (65 days), and 6k in the second. ...It's possible that this 6k number includes subscriptions not just from new (December) campaign ad clicks, but clicks on old (August) campaign ads that occur after seeing new campaign ads.
-We'll see how this breaks out by... ad creatives [?]... (below)...
+Of our 8k users, roughly 2k subscribed in the first campaign period (65 days), and 6k in the second.
+Since we already know which ad_creatives users clicked on to go sign up (2855 on old campaign ads, 5145 on new campaign ads), we know that some of the roughly 6k users who signed up after the second (December) campaign started, clicked on old (August) campaign ads that occurred *after* the new campaign ad began, possibly after seeing the new campaign ads.
+[We'll see how this breaks out below.]

 so far.. we know that: